A Fugitive In His Own Country, Venezuela's Juan Guaidó Insists His Movement Is Strong

 "The main factor is fear and we have to figure out a way to overcome the fear," Guaidó said.
 He denied that the April 30 uprising was a mistake and declared, "I would do it again."

-On his close ties to U.S. officials and the possibility of a foreign invasion: Referring to what he described as the presence of Colombian guerrillas and Cuban agents in Venezuela, Guiadó said, "we already have foreign military intervention."
+On his close ties to U.S. officials and the possibility of a foreign invasion: Referring to what he described as the presence of Colombian guerrillas and Cuban agents in Venezuela, Guaidó said, "we already have foreign military intervention."

 He said he would prefer a peaceful solution to the country's problems, but said that throngs of Venezuelans are already dying on a daily basis thanks to shortages of food and medicine.